datanav/docs/hub/sesam-training-course.rst

 Who should sign up:
 -------------------
-- Integration engineers and/or developers who would like to learn more about data driven architecture in addition to getting practice experience with it.
+- Integration engineers and developers who would like to learn more about, and get some hands-on experience with, data driven architecture.
 - Architects who would like to learn how Sesam places itself technically in comparison with other integration solutions.

 Requirements: